 April 22-23, 1966 — The first FD show at the Avalon Ballroom.
 After a few months of public wrangling with Bill Graham, Chet Helms moves his weekly events to the Avalon Ballroom at 1268 Sutter St., San Francisco, CA. An old dancehall, Avalon Ballroom is ideal for the spectacular light shows he has become known for staging.
 His first concert features The Blues Project and Great Society (FD-5 Wes Wilson).
 In June, Stanley Mouse joins the FD poster design team; Family Dog Collective co-founder and poster artist Alton Kelley re-joins it to launch a series of psychedelic posters that energize the counterculture that is developing in San Francisco.
 They are in full swing when Victor Moscoso returns in October to design FD-32.

 September 23, 1966 — Bill Graham presents his first concert at Winterland (BG-29), an ice arena a few blocks from the Fillmore Auditorium.
 Concerts at Winterland featured bands like The Byrds, Procol Harum, Pink Floyd, Eric Burdon & The Animals, The Doors, Donovan, B.B.
 King, Jimi Hendrix, John Mayall, The Who, Chicago, Cream, Blood Sweat & Tears and Traffic, as well as all the top San Francisco bands.
-Graham’s last show at Winterland was May 29, 1971.
+Graham’s last show at Winterland in the BG series (BG-282) was held on May 29, 1971.

 October 6, 1966 — The Grande Ballroom is launched in the Motor City by “Uncle” Russ Gibb.
 Russ Gibb has been hosting regular dances at a Detroit club called the Pink Pussycat, and is a DJ at WKMH and WKNR, when, in September 1966 he attends the wedding of D.J. friend Jim Dunbar in San Francisco.
 An evening out on the town with the wedding party includes accepting a radio industry invite to Bill Graham’s Fillmore Auditorium to see a new band called the Byrds.
 Russ is amazed at the “kids” paying to hear new groups perform original music at the Fillmore and queries Bill Graham on everything from ticket sales to strobe lights.
 Seeking to recreate the Fillmore experience in Detroit, he leases an old big-band ballroom located at 8592 Grand River Avenue, and the Grande Ballroom is born.
 Russ also teams with writer John Sinclair, who is managing a local band called the MC5.
 Gibb books the band to play the Grande’s opening night and is visiting MC5 frontman Rob Tyner’s home when he asks the singer if he knows of any graphic artists who could design a poster for the event.